hal0zer0/carrots/README.md

 Is a machine learning library written in Python purely as an educational exercise.

-**THERE IS NO GOOD REASON WHATSOEVER TO USE CARROTS IN ANY KIND OF PRODUCTION ENVIRONMENT**
+**THERE IS NO REASON WHATSOEVER TO USE CARROTS IN ANY KIND OF PRODUCTION ENVIRONMENT**

 ## Features
-* Extremely simple model-based approach
+* Extremely simple model-as-an-object design
 * Univariate linear regression (multivariate in progress)
 * Linear sample data generation (with or without random noise)
+* Includes (some) unit tests, more in progress
 * That's about it right now

 ## Example implementation